 Forests are of vital economic importance to human beings and the country at large.
-They provide humans with timber and wood which are explored and used in all parts of the world.
-They also provide tourism income when people visit to see the best of nature.
+They provide humans with timber and wood which are used in all parts of the world.
+Forests also provide tourism income when people visit to see best of nature.